Huge asteroid headed for close encounter with Earth

 | CAPE CANAVERAL, Fla

-The orbit and position of the asteroid, which is about 1,312 feet in diameter, is well known, added senior research scientist Don Yeomans, with NASA's Jet Propulsion Laboratory in Pasadena, California.
+The orbit and position of the asteroid, which is about 1,312 feet (400 meters) in diameter, is well known, added senior research scientist Don Yeomans, with NASA's Jet Propulsion Laboratory in Pasadena, California.

 "There is no chance that this object will collide with the Earth or moon," Yeomans said.